 Best Overall: Calphalon Premier Space-Saving Hard-Anodized Nonstick 2.5-Quart Sauce Pan and Cover

-What We Like: Stackable, heats evenly, can be used with metal utensils, handles remain cool
+What We Love: Stackable, heats evenly, can be used with metal utensils, handles remain cool

 If you’re looking for a high-performance, high-quality saucepan, this one by Calphalon is sure to impress.
 Its space-saving design allows for neatly stacked pots and pans in small spaces, and the ultra-durable, three-layer nonstick finish is safe for metal utensils.
 Plus, the hard-anodized aluminum ensures even heating without hot spots, and the stainless steel handles remain cool while cooking.